-The Forum awards up to three scholarships for each annual conference: one scholarship is for an international student (a student who is a permanent resident of a country other than the U.S.), one scholarship is for a minority student (the Forum's Governing Committee looks for applicants who will add diversity to the current membership of the Forum and the communications law bar in general), and a scholarship open to the general pool of applicants.
-Applicants for the international and minority scholarships are additionally automatically included among the applicants for the general pool scholarship.
+The Forum awards up to three scholarships for each annual conference: one scholarship is for a minority student (the Forum's Governing Committee looks for applicants who will add diversity to the current membership of the Forum and the communications law bar in general) and a scholarship open to the general pool of applicants.
+Applicants for minority scholarship are automatically included among the applicants for the general pool scholarship.
 One of the scholarships recipients will be designated as the recipient of the Dick Goehler Scholarship, named in memory of the former Forum chair.

-The Forum will begin to accept scholarship applications no earlier than October 1, 2014.
+The Forum will begin to accept applications for scholarships to the 2016 Annual Conference will be accepted starting October 1, 2015.
 Please submit the following, adhering to the instructions carefully:

 1. A resume indicating your expected graduation date, and highlighting any pertinent course work, academic scholarship, extracurricular activities, and employment or volunteer experience.

 2. A letter explaining in specific detail your interest in media law, your interest in attending the conference, any previous employment or volunteer experience in free speech and communications law, and any current or prior involvement as a student member of the Forum, and your career goals.
 Please also indicate whether you are applying for the international, minority, or the general pool scholarship.

 3. At least one letter of recommendation from a law school academic reference.
 Recommendations may be submitted either by the applicant or by the recommender directly.
 If the recommendation is submitted separately from other materials, please make sure the subject line of the email reads: "Communications Law Forum Scholarships: Recommendation for [name]."Additional recommendations may be submitted, but are not required.